HUD Announces Effective Date of New 14-Day Notice for REAC Inspections

 Additional points included in the notice include:

-Requests to extend or reschedule an inspection outside of the notification window, such as for any circumstances which may significantly impact the execution of an inspection inspection results (e.g., major renovations, significant rehabilitation, fire, etc.), must be submitted by the POA and approved by HUD prior to the proposed date of inspection.
+Requests to extend or reschedule an inspection outside of the notification window must be submitted by the POA and approved by HUD prior to the proposed date of inspection.
+This would include circumstances that may significantly impact the execution of inspection results (e.g., major renovations, significant rehabilitation, fire, etc.).

 HUD further reserves the right to modify the inspection notification process at any time in accordance with any statutory, regulatory, or contractual limitations.